Nottingham Trent University: Chairmen of the Board of Governors

+Finances

+In the financial year 2023–24, Nottingham Trent University reported total income of approximately £434 million, with the majority derived from teaching income (£378 million), primarily undergraduate and postgraduate tuition fees.
+Additional income streams included research income (£22 million), commercial research (£8 million), and other commercial activities.
+Total expenditure for the year was approximately £395 million, with significant spending on teaching delivery and support (£176 million), academic and support staff costs, campus operations and facilities, student wellbeing and support, and central operations.

+The university reported earnings before interest, tax, depreciation and amortisation (EBITDA) of £39 million and invested £63 million in capital projects during the year, reflecting continued investment in estates, digital learning technologies, and infrastructure.

 Academic profile

 Rankings and reputation

-In 2017, Nottingham Trent University received the Times Higher Education University of the Year Award and in 2018, the 'Modern University of the Year Award' from the Sunday Times.
+Nottingham Trent University has received sustained national recognition in higher education awards.
+It was named University of the Year by Times Higher Education in 2017, and Modern University of the Year by The Times and The Sunday Times in both 2018 and again in 2022.
 In 2019, the university was awarded University of the Year by The Guardian.

 Nottingham Trent University was ranked 25th in the UK by The Guardian in 2026.
 In the UK subject rankings, the university is currently ranked 2nd in forensic science, 4th in general engineering, 5th in pharmacology and pharmacy, 6th in childhood and youth, 9th in nutrition and food science, 10th in agriculture, 10th in creative writing, 11th in art and design, 16th in marketing and public relations, 17th in animation and game design, 19th in economics, 21st in journalism, and 23rd in fashion and textiles.